 - Close the incision to promote healing.

 Vascularized lymph node transfer is a complex surgical procedure that requires a hospital stay of 2-3 days after surgery.
 When deciding on a date for the surgery, keep in mind that you will need time to heal properly before you resume your normal activities.

 Combined Breast Reconstruction and Vascularized Lymph Node Transfer

 Some Houston patients who delay breast reconstruction surgery decide to perform both free flap surgery to restore their breast as well as vascularized lymph node transfer to improve their lymphedema.

 When Will the Benefits of Surgery Take Effect?

 The purpose of vascularized lymph node transfer is to regrow the lymphatic channels that drain fluid.
-Growth typically takes several weeks to months for Connecticut patients to experience the benefits of surgery.
+Growth typically takes several weeks to months for Houston patients to experience the benefits of surgery.
 Once these channels have begun to regenerate, you may notice:

 - Reduction in the size of the extremity affected with lymphedema.